MicrosoftDocs/dataexplorer-docs/data-explorer/includes/node-vs-browser-auth.md

 ---

 > [!NOTE]
-> For Node.js environments, use `InteractiveBrowserCredentialNodeOptions` instead of `InteractiveBrowserCredentialInBrowserOptions`.
+> For Node.js apps, use `InteractiveBrowserCredentialNodeOptions` instead of `InteractiveBrowserCredentialInBrowserOptions`.